 One of my favorite parts was hearing my mom guess what their costumes were.
 The following is just one example:

-- Mom: Well those are cute outfits, who are you guys?
+Mom: Well those are cute outfits, who are you guys?

-- Trick or Treaters: We’re the Jonas brothers and she’s Starbucks.
+Trick or Treaters: We’re the Jonas brothers and she’s Starbucks.

 Mom returns to the dinner table….

-- Me: How was that person Starbucks?
+Me: How was that person Starbucks?
 Was she a coffee mug?

-- Mom: I’m still not sure… she had antlers on.
+Mom: I’m still not sure… she had antlers on.

 That, or my dad picking up the phone and saying “You have 20 seconds to spell Halloween backwards” instead of the usually “Hello, Fien-Helfman’s residence” response.
 Now I’m just lounging and watching a scary movie with my parents and brother.
 It’s definitely been a more low-key Halloween that it has been in the past but you need nights like this every once in a while.
 Tomorrow I’m leaving early in the morning to head to Charlottesville with a friend so we can see the changing leaves along Skyline Drive and go apple picking.
 I’ll be sure to upload photos of the trip once I’m back.

 This past weekend was William and Mary’s homecoming.
 The way I felt last year around this time mirrors how I still feel about the weekend so I will repeat it here.
 A first lady once said, “I have been very happy with my homes, but homes really are no more than the people who live in them.
 I have fallen in love with this place – the three-century-old brick buildings, the Sunken Gardens, romantic Crim Dell bridge, and the quaint historic community, but I have fallen more in love with the people.
 And if graduation marks a farewell, homecoming cites our reunion.
 As the green and gold leaves transformed into colors of crimson and orange last weekend, new green and gold in the form of hundreds of alumni invaded Williamsburg for the Homecoming celebrations.

 It is one of my favorite weekends of the year – an opportunity to put everything on hold for 72 hours to enjoy the company of old friends.
 I had three of my best guy friends crash in my room, watched the floats progress down Richmond Road in the early morning parade, cheered along the sororities and fraternities at the Harrison tailgate, screamed for Grimes as he scored an incredible touchdown for a win against JMU, danced to the jam band music of Robert Randolph and the Family Band, hung at the delis and averaged about four hours of sleep a night.
 We omitted talking about work, jobs, or anything real-world related.
 Because for that one weekend it was as if nothing had changed and I could revel in the presence of my best friends.

 Ah Green and Gold Affair.
 Around this time four years ago, William and Mary hosted its first Green and Gold Affair, a campus-wide formal that a good friend and I started my freshman year.
 At the time, we didn’t know what we were working towards.
 I liked event planning and wanted to unite the various sects of campus.
 He was the treasurer for the junior class and knew how hard it was for different organizations to raise the types of funds they needed or wanted for various projects.
 After many late night meetings on the terrace comprised of us discussing what to do, we came up with today’s Green and Gold Affair.
 The truth is that we originally named the event Ball in the Fall (yikes!) and after I watched an episode of the Hills where the girls hosted A Black and White Affair (I promise it wasn’t as scripted then as it is now), Denis and I decided to rename ours the Green and Gold Affair.
 Definitely more classy right?